How to Track Parenting Time Failures

 - Manipulating your child, so he or she doesn’t want to spend time with you

 - Speaking poorly about you in front of your child

 - Moving your child to another state without your permission

-The court takes all these types of parenting time interference violations seriously.
-It is in the best interests of a child to have a strong relationship with both parents.
-Actions the courts might take to remedy the situation from make-up parenting time and changes to parenting time orders to fines and potential arrest and imprisonment.
+These are all common examples of parental alienation, which contributes to parenting time failures.
+The court takes these types of parenting time interference violations very seriously.
+It is in the best interests of the child to have a strong relationship with both parents.
+Actions that the courts might take to remedy the situation range from make-up parenting time and changes, to parenting time orders, to fines and potential arrest or imprisonment.

-If your co-parent fails to show up for their scheduled time with their child, this is a parenting time failure.
-Ways a co-parent may fail you and your child include:
+If your co-parent fails to show up for their scheduled time with your child, this is a parenting time failure.
+Examples of how a parenting time failure can occur include:

 - Consistently showing up late or not at all for pick-ups